AdobeDocs/marketo.en/help/marketo/getting-started/inheriting-a-marketo-instance/new-inherit-doc-4.md

   </tr>
   <tr>
    <td>Privacy & Compliance</td>
    <td><li>Does your form strategy align with your corporate data privacy and opt-in requirements?
-Consider <a href="https://business.adobe.com/resources/ebooks/the-gdpr-and-the-marketer.html" target="_blank">General Data Protection Regulation (GDPR)</a>, CASL (Canada's Anti-Spam Law), the Controlling the Assault of Non-Solicited Pornography and Marketing Act of 2003 (CAN-SPAM), California Consumer Privacy Act (CCPA), etc. for regulation compliance.</li>
+   <br/>Consider <a href="https://business.adobe.com/resources/ebooks/the-gdpr-and-the-marketer.html" target="_blank">General Data Protection Regulation (GDPR)</a>, CASL (Canada's Anti-Spam Law), the Controlling the Assault of Non-Solicited Pornography and Marketing Act of 2003 (CAN-SPAM), California Consumer Privacy Act (CCPA), etc., for regulation compliance.</li>
 <p>Tip: Remember to always consult your Legal team on these issues.
 Ask your team about previous initiatives to maintain compliance before making any changes.</td>
   </tr>
  </tbody>